Capstone-Projects-2025-Spring/project-aac-game-team-b/documentation/docs/testing/unit-testing.md

 ### `allows user to change selected story`
 This test is to ensure that a user is able to select a different setting than their primary choice and have it still rendered on screen.

+## Join room
+This test is here to ensure that the join room page renders in correctly for users.
+This ensures that users that use the application will be able to veiw standarized join room page. it can be found at `StoryQuest/app/JoinRoom/__tests__/page.test.tsx`.

+### Mocks
+The join room test mocks many diffrent depndencies.
+-

 ## Test coverage report:
 npx jest --coverage: This generates the coverage report that showcases even how many lines of code are being tested.